heisenburger/ws/_posts/2016-05-11-visual-design.md

 These aren’t necessarily hard questions.
 But asking them at the start to the entire team, instead of later, will save us all a tonne of trouble.

 Introduce the problem to your team, early.
 Hear their perspectives, early.
-Trust the people on your team to be masters of their own toolkits.
+Trust the people on your team to be masters of their own toolkits.▴